 And just like that, it’s July.
-More than half of the year has already passed, can you believe it?
+Can you believe more than half of the year has already passed?
 It really is true what they say, time goes by faster the older you get.
-Since January, I have been counting down the days until July 16.
-That day is the day that I finally get my own kitchen, no more sharing!
+Since January, I have been counting down the days until July 16, the day that I finally get my own kitchen.
 It is a dream come true.
 This means I can cook whenever I want, use up all of the fridge space, and no longer have to deal with a dirty kitchen.
 I’m sure you can sense my excitement.
 Don’t be surprised if you start seeing more recipes posted weekly.

 **Helpful tips and common mistakes